 The misfortune of injury forced Dowsett to miss his greatest target of 2016 - the Giro d’Italia - but he will hope to return to Italy this season for the 100th edition.
 It was in the Corsa Rosa that he scored the biggest win of his road career, finishing ahead of a certain Bradley Wiggins to win the eighth stage of the 2013 edition.

-Last year, the sudden and unexpected surfacing of the metal plate in his collarbone caused him to abandon his plans for the Giro, and forced him, briefly, into an uncharacteristically pessimistic state.
-Dowsett might be excused a moment of downheartedness - the shock of seeing a metal plate beneath the surface of the skin might darken even the sunniest outlook - but renegade spirits like his are not easily broken.
+Last year, the sudden and unexpected surfacing of a metal plate in his collarbone caused him to abandon his plans for the Giro, and forced him, briefly, into an uncharacteristically pessimistic state.
+Dowsett might be excused a moment of downheartedness - the shock of seeing a metal plate breaking through the skin would darken even the sunniest outlook - but renegade spirits like his are not easily broken.

 Dowsett has another, significant goal for 2017, one he has mentioned publicly, but is not at liberty to discuss in detail.
 It is likely to require further sessions in the Drag2Zero wind tunnel, and a resumption of the close working relationship with McFarlane, as Endura throws the full weight of its in-house production and cutting edge technical resource behind the accelerated programme of development demanded by such an endeavour.

 “It’s great to be involved,” Dowsett says of his relationship with Endura.
-The rider who calls in for skin suits en route to winning Commonwealth titles, and who blasts through development cycles in pursuit of Hour Records, is likely again to be at the heart of the hugely successful Scottish-Iberian alliance that is Endura’s relationship with Movistar Team.
+The rider who stops by for skin suits en route to winning Commonwealth titles, and who blasts through development cycles in pursuit of World Hour Records, is likely again to be at the heart of the hugely successful Scottish-Iberian alliance that is Endura’s relationship with Movistar Team.